spacetelescope/soc_roman_tools/README.md

 ## Help

-For assistance with the contents of this repository, please contact the Roman SOC Help Desk via e-mail to [help@stsci.edu](mailto:help@stsci.edu?subject=soc_roman_tools%20Question) with "soc_roman_tools Question" in the subject line.
+For assistance with the contents of this repository, please contact the [Roman SOC Help Desk](https://romanhelp.stsci.edu/).